Skip to content

 • Signed a contract with a remediation company (final cost: $18,500)

-• Started Dr. Chen's supplement protocol (a morning handful of pills that felt like taking actual medicine for the first time)
+• Started Dr. Corposano's supplement protocol (a morning handful of pills that felt like taking actual medicine for the first time)

 • Informed his clients that he'd be off active duty but Miguel would handle project management